sagemath/trac_to_gh/Issue 4488.md

 # Issue 4488: notebook -- login page not given when logged out and trying to view your worksheets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4488

 Original creator: TimothyClemans